Drew Peterson: Kathleen Savio

-Reverend Neil Schori, a pastor at Stacy's church, reported that Stacy had told him that Drew had killed Savio and had made it look like an accident, and that she was afraid of her husband.
-Stacy had provided Drew's alibi for his whereabouts on the evening on which Savio died.
+Reverend Neil Schori, a pastor at Stacy Peterson's church, reported that Stacy had told him that Drew had killed Savio and had made it look like an accident, and that she was afraid of her husband.
+Stacy had provided Drew's alibi for his whereabouts on the evening of Savio's death.
 Peterson's trial, proceeding in July 2012, was jeopardized when prosecutors attempted to introduce evidence that was not allowed.
 The Chicago Tribune reported that the judge would rule on a mistrial on August 2, 2012.
 On August 15, Peterson told a judge that he wanted to withdraw a request for a mistrial.
 His lawyers said that he wanted the current jury to decide if he killed his third wife.
 On September 6, Peterson was convicted of killing Savio.
 On February 21, 2013, he was denied a mistrial and sentenced to 38 years in prison.

 Stacy Ann Peterson

 At age 49, Peterson married 19-year-old hotel receptionist Stacy Ann Cales (born January 20, 1984, in Downers Grove, Illinois) on October 18, 2003, and she subsequently changed her last name to Peterson.
+Stacy's mother Christie had previously been reported missing in 1998 (although the two cases are not believed to be linked).
+Described as a troubled teenager, Cales began dating Peterson at age 17 with her father's permission, while Peterson was still married to Kathleen Savio.
+The couple lived at 6 Pheasant Chase Court in Bolingbrook, Illinois, less than a mile from the home he formerly shared with Savio.
 Together they had two children, Anthony (born 2003) and Lacy (born 2005).
 Stacy legally adopted Savio's children, and treated them like they were her own.
 She was close to completing her nursing degree from Joliet Junior College at the time of her disappearance on Sunday, October 28, 2007.
 Stacy was officially reported missing in the early hours of Monday, October 29, after her sister, Cassandra Cales, failed to hear from her when expected.
 Peterson claims that Stacy called him at 9 p.m. on Sunday to tell him that she had left him for another man and that she had left her 2002 Pontiac Grand Am at Bolingbrook's Clow International Airport.
 Stacy is still considered a missing person.
 Her family has launched a website to help find her.
-While talking with Marcia Clark during Marcia Clark Investigates The First 48, defense attorney Joel Brodsky claims to know what happened to Stacy and that he believes that after Drew passes away, Stacy will be found.
-However, he refuses to elaborate further.
+While talking with Marcia Clark during Marcia Clark Investigates The First 48, defense attorney Joel Brodsky claimed to know what happened to Stacy and that he believes that after Drew passes away, Stacy will be found.
+However, he refused to elaborate further.